♫ Listening to: Asido by Purity Ring ♫

 Heat the nondairy milk on the stove until it starts to simmer.

-Add the vegan chocolate chips, remove from heat, cover the pot, and swirl it around.
+Add the vegan chocolate chips and remove from heat, cover the pot, and swirl it around.

 Wait for 5 minutes before uncovering and whisking the chocolate ganache until smooth and melted.